| Yield Curve (Current) | ||||||||

 -

-- Equity Valuation Pressure: The 10-year yield at 4.38% remains within the critical 4.00%–4.50% range, continuing to act as a constraint on equity valuations, especially for growth stocks.
-Higher rates decrease the present value of future earnings, and the recent uptick in yields may add additional pressure to equity multiples.
+- Equity Valuation Pressure: The 10-year Treasury yield declined modestly to 4.46%, remaining near but below the critical 4.50% threshold that has recently acted as a key valuation pressure point for equities.
+Higher rates decrease the present value of future earnings, and may add pressure to equity multiples — especially for long-duration growth stocks.

 -